Ransomware

 Instead, the FBI encourages victims to report ransomware incidents by:

-Video: What is Ransomware and How to Can I Protect Myself?
+Video: What is Ransomware and How Can I Protect Myself?
 (2:56 min)

 Video courtesy of ESET Technology